Jean-MarcHarvengt/espMCUME/README.md

   - Full speend with sound
   - 32k roms only supported
 - 5200:
-  - basic sound support
+  - with sound
   - 16 and 32k roms
 - speccy:
-  - Z80 and SNA support
+  - SNA support (Z80 to be fixed)
   - YM and preliminary buzz sound support
   - 48k games only supported
   - kempston joystick supported but on screen keyboard may not answer in some games